LiveRamp/reslang/docs/reference.md

 -   PUT required=nitro, optional=location
 -   PATCH optional=nitro and location
 -   GET required=id, make, nitro, created, location

+## Attribute examples

+You can specify (or override) the example / format string of any type.
+For instance, the following will override the usual url format:

+    location: url "https://gcs.google.com <- put files here!"

 ## Difference between PUT and PATCH